vickyfikria/ledbox_phy3/README.md

 # This is repository / history log for convert pyhton 2 to python 3 of product ledbox tech4sport
 ## installation/getserialnumber.py

-!This is data flow to get serial number as response (images/getserialnumber.png)
+![This is data flow to get serial number as response] (images/getserialnumber.png)

 ## ledbox/www Web Server : Apache